 Did you know that children under five can have a free NHS eye test?
 They don’t have to be able to read or recognise letters to have their eyes examined, and it’s worth making sure they have an eye test early because it’s no longer done in schools.

 Spotting any problems early on is vital because it can be hard to put any damage right later in life.
 Problems with eyesight can affect a child’s social and emotional development and their learning.
-If your child suffers from any of the following, it would be best to see your GP, public health nurse or pharmacist for further guidance:
+If your child suffers from any of the following, it would be best to see your GP, Health Visitor or pharmacist for further guidance:

 - Unusual redness of the eyes or lids

 - Crusted eyelids